Gabriella439/slides/modevar/modevar.md

 My interests are primarily in DevOps, PLT, and LangSec.

 I know very little about modeling variability.

-# Overview

-This talk focuses on building an industrial strength language, using the Dhall configuration language as a model example.

-My understanding is that MODEVAR attendees are interested in designing a standard language for their own purposes.

-I hope this talk gives you all ideas for how to do so, including:

-* A tour of sample Dhall language features
-* How to create a language standard
-* How to build polished tooling
-* How to promote adoption of that language

-My intention is not to get you to use Dhall, but rather to learn from Dhall

 # What is Dhall?